appnexus/lucid/RELEASING.md

 - `semver-minor`: Features are "minor" versions (the middle number).
 - `semver-patch`: Fixes are a "patch" version (the right-most number).
 - `semver-none`: Changes to documentation, or other changes that don't impact the api or consumers get a "none" label.

-4. Add and commit the `CHANGELOG.md` updates.
-For example: `git commit -am "update the Changelog"`.

 ## Update Version Number